Our Day in Dingle, Ireland

 Visit a Pub for Live Music

-After dinner be sure to visit a pub or two for a pint and some live music.
+After dinner don't miss the opportunity to hear live authentic Irish music in one of the pubs.
 Most musicians don’t arrive until after 9:00 pm.
 Ask around and find out which pubs will feature live music on the night you're in town.

 Where to Stay